awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-studio.md

 1. Under **Subnets**, select a maximum of five subnets from your VPC to associate with the Studio\.
 You have the option to add more subnets after you create the Studio\.

 1. For **Security and access**, choose either the default security groups or custom security groups\.
-For more information, see [Define Security Groups to Control EMR Studio Network Traffic](emr-studio-security-groups.md)\.
+For more information, see [Define security groups to control EMR Studio network traffic](emr-studio-security-groups.md)\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-create-studio.html)